Cathy Dennis: 1992–1993: Into the Skyline

+1994–1997: Shelved album Inspiration and Am I the Kinda Girl?

 Dennis began to record a third album, Inspiration.
 The title track was recorded with Todd Terry, along with another song "Is There Life After You".
 Only one song from the recording sessions was ever released, "S.O.S.", which can be found on the Beverly Hills 90210: The College Years soundtrack.
-She wrote her first song for another artist by writing a song for Dannii Minogue called "Love's on Every Corner".
+She wrote her first song for another artist, for Dannii Minogue titled "Love's on Every Corner".

-In 1996, Dennis changed her musical style: away from the dance-pop sound of previous releases, to a more traditional singer-songwriter approach.
-The resulting album, Am I the Kinda Girl?, was more in keeping with the Britpop sound of bands such as Blur and performers such as Stephen Duffy, and featured collaborations with Guy Chambers of The Lemon Trees and Andy Partridge of XTC.
-Three singles from the album were released: "West End Pad" (UK No. 25), "Waterloo Sunset" - a cover of The Kinks' song (UK No. 11), and her last solo single, "When Your Dreams Turn to Dust" (UK No. 43).
+In 1996, Dennis changed her musical style from the dance-pop sound of previous releases to a more traditional singer-songwriter approach.
+The resulting album, Am I the Kinda Girl?, was more in keeping with the Britpop sound of bands such as Blur and performers such as Stephen Duffy, and featured collaborations with Guy Chambers of the Lemon Trees and Andy Partridge of XTC.
+Three singles from the album were released: "West End Pad" (UK No. 25), "Waterloo Sunset" - a cover of the Kinks' song (UK No. 11), and her last solo single, "When Your Dreams Turn to Dust" (UK No. 43).